JulianB22/IMDB/README.md

 Two datasets are merged together, one with rating data and the other with film information.

-The following six questions are answered:
+The following questions are answered:

 1. According to the provided dataset, how many 2018 films were categorized as a Comedy?